Melykuti/COVID-19/README.md

 ### Analysis

-I compute the number of currently infectious people as the number of total cases minus the number of deaths minus the number of recovered patients for all days where there is data:

-`no. of currently infected = no. of cases - no. of deaths - no. of recovered.`
+**Since 24 March 2020, I report the total number of confirmed cases for each country only.** Originally, I was computing the number of currently infectious people as the number of total cases minus the number of deaths minus the number of recovered patients for all days where there is data: `no. of currently infected = no. of cases - no. of deaths - no. of recovered`.
+But the number of recoveries is no longer included in my dataset.

 The analysis is founded on the assumption that the growth of this number is exponential.
 Then I take the base 2 logarithm of this time series for a selected country, and fit a straight line to the last 4-14 days of data with _ordinary least squares (OLS)_.
 If the growth is exponential or thereabouts, then this should fit quite well and the slope of this line will tell us the growth rate.
 The length of this time window is optimised to provide the best linear fit.

 From this slope I compute:

 1. The growth factor per day, which I express in percentage terms.
-(What percentage more infectious people do we expect tomorrow than we had today.)
+(What percentage more infected people we expect tomorrow than we had today.)

-2. How many days it takes for the number of infectious people to double.
+2. How many days it takes for the number of infected people to double.

 3. I make a crude estimate of what I guess the total number of infected people might currently be.

 This is only my guesswork and it will be controversial.
 The idea is that in the case of a SARS-CoV-2 infection, it takes on average 5-6 days to develop symptoms (fever, a usually dry cough and others).
 This incubation time varies between 1 to 14 days.
 The people who were infected today will present symptoms and will be tested perhaps 4-6 days from now.
 They will enter the figure in the situation report only then.
-But they are likely to be already infectious sooner than that and that is what I want to estimate.
+Also, they are likely to be already infectious sooner than that and that is what worries us as common people.

-So I project from my linear regression the number of infected four, respectively, six days from the latest data point, and that is the estimate for the _currently infected_ people.
-This might be too conservative and might be a low estimate.
+So I project from my linear regression the number of infected four, respectively, six days from the latest data point, and that is the estimate for the current total case number.
+This is probably too conservative and may be a low estimate as many cases never get tested and recorded.
+There are also wide differences between how much testing different countries do.

 The exponential curve is not always a good fit (a straight line is not always a good fit to the logarithm of the current case number).
 It seems that in several European countries, countermeasures do slow the spread from the uncontrolled exponential growth, although not much yet.
 To screen for this, I compute: